whoosh-bike/wsh-shell/docs/index.md

 ## 🚀 Features

 - **Cross-platform, Highly Portable** — only one header file to include
+- **Modular Design** — ability to disable submodules for memory footprint optimization
 - **Single State Structure** — all shell state contained in a single `WshShell_t` instance
 - **Static Memory Only** — no `malloc`, no heap; all buffers are statically allocated
-- **Modular Design** — ability to disable submodules for memory footprint optimization
 - **Command-line Editing** — supports cursor movement, character deletion, and insert mode
 - **Command Parsing & Options**:
     - Supports short (`-h`) and long (`--help`) flags
     - Supports int, float, string and other option types
     - Supports double-quoted strings
+- **Multi-User Support** — multiple users, groups, access rights, and more
 - **Group-based Access Control** — each command belongs to one or more logical groups; users are granted access only if their group set intersects with the command’s group set
 - **Fine-grained Option Access Rights** — every command option (-f, --reset, etc.) has an associated access flag (read, write, execute, admin); the shell enforces these permissions at runtime and reports mismatches
 - **Escape Sequence Handling**: